 First year, in which the basic subjects are provided to achieve a solid and common scientific language in mathematics, chemistry, physics, computer science and materials as well as language skills.

 Second year, in which knowledge and technical skills characterizing and qualifying for the class are provided, as well as related and transversal skills such as those in the field of Construction Science, with specific applications in the mechanical sector.
 During the second year, specific courses (curricula) are identified.
-The courses activated are called Mechanical, Management and Electrical/Automation and train mechanical engineers with specific insights into their respective fields of professional and industrial application; for the purposes of preparatory preparation for the Master's degrees activated in the University,
+During the second year, specific pathways (curricula) begin to be identified.
+The five activated pathways are named Mechanical, Scientific-Mechanical, Electrical/Automation, Energy, Professional and train mechanical engineers with specific insights in their respective fields of professional and industrial application.

 The third year is dedicated to courses that can be directly linked to the specific training objectives of the courses.
 The completion of the in-depth studies in the basic subjects and the completion of the knowledge necessary to deal with the above mentioned master's degrees is foreseen.
 If the student does not wish to continue on the levels of higher education, he can choose to carry out an intense activity of internship in place of teachings of an educational nature.
 Regardless of this choice, this year there will be a free choice of activities and a final exam.